H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 #### Landowner Routing Guarantee — OI-C6-3 CLOSED April 17, 2026

-> **Architectural guarantee:** Landowner and parcel ownership queries in Ms. Jarvis are **always** resolved through PostgreSQL-native SQL aggregation via `gbim_query_router` (port 7205).
+> **Architectural guarantee:** Landowner and parcel ownership queries in Ms. Allis are **always** resolved through PostgreSQL-native SQL aggregation via `gbim_query_router` (port 7205).
 They are **never** routed through ChromaDB vector similarity search.
 This is a structural routing constraint, not a configuration option.

 ```python
 LANDOWNER_PATTERNS = [